SPECIAL NOTICE to OSLAB Registrants - Read here for information on COVID-19 continuing education relief.

 Each Registered Landscape Architect in active status must maintain the following continuing education documentation for at least those activities completed during the 3 most recent annual renewal periods:

-- A PDH log (see below) showing for each activity completed the activity subject, type, sponsoring organization, location, duration and any instructor or speaker name; and
+- A PDH log (see below) for each annual renewal period showing for each activity completed the activity subject, type, sponsoring organization, location, duration and any instructor or speaker name; and

-- Documentation sufficient to prove completion of activities claimed on the PDH log.
+- Documentation sufficient to prove completion of activities claimed on the PDH logs.

 Each Registered Landscape Architect is responsible for obtaining verification of participation or otherwise documenting PDH.
 Upon receipt of Board notification of selection for audit, the individual must turn in the PDH log and supporting documentation.
 The Board audits approximately 5% of active registrants per year.

 The Board will look for documentation from a third party provider that includes at a minimum the name of the provider, the title of the event, dates attended, and the anticipated PDH value.
 Preferred documentation is as follows: